ministryofjustice/cloud-platform-terraform-dms/README.md

 ## Usage

 This module follows the MOJ's standard practices for modules.
 Team, BU, application and environment are passed down to the module.

-On top of those, this module requires connection information to access the _source_ and the _target_ RDS.
+The module will not require connection information for the _source_ and the _target_ RDS, those will be defined via the API using the credentials in output.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements